Gliptal/sumo-integrator/doc/README.md

 --lateral-resolution 100
 ```

 **RESULT** - The ego vehicle (red) should drive the loop in the right lane; the SUMO vehicles (yellow) should also drive the loop, organically overtaking the ego vehicle (and possibly each other).
-Some imprecisions in the curved sections of the road is to be expected.
+Some imprecisions in the curved sections of the road are to be expected.
+The current ego's simulation time should be displayed on the `stdout` device, and be synchronized with SUMO's internal simulation time.

 ### EGO-INPUT

 **SCOPE** - This functionality test ensures that SUMO-driven vehicles correctly interact (e.g. avoid, overtake) with an user-driven ego vehicle.
-The ego vehicle can be controlled with the 'w' (accelerate), 's' (decelerate) keys, 'a' (switch to left lane) and 'd' (switch to right lane).
+The ego vehicle can be controlled with the 'w' (accelerate), 's' (decelerate), 'a' (switch to left lane) and 'd' (switch to right lane) keys.

 **SETUP** - The network is formed by a single two-lane road, looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The ego vehicle (red car) and the SUMO vehicles (yellow cars) spawn adjacent to the North-West corner of the loop, at different times.